dtekcth/data101/src/beginner/git/installation.md

 # Git installation

-Before you can use git in VSCode or on the terminal it needs to be installed on your system.
+Before you can use Git in VSCode or in the terminal it needs to be installed on your system.
 For macOS and Linux this means we have to use the terminal, but there's not a lot we have to do, so don't be dismayed if you're not used to it yet!

 ## Install Git

 {{begin .macos}}

+### macOS

 For macOS users, there are two ways to install Git which we recommend.

-### macOS

-1. The preferred way to install command line tools like git on macOS is with Homebrew, if you missed what that is we recommend going back and reading about [package managers](../cli/packagemanagers.md) in the previous chapter.
+1. The preferred way to install command line tools like Git on macOS is with Homebrew, if you missed what that is we recommend going back and reading about [package managers](../cli/packagemanagers.md) in the previous chapter.
 If you do not want to use Homebrew, try the other method instead!